GitauHarrison/notes/tailwindcss/getting_started_tailwindcss.md

 ```

-Now, in the termail, all I need to do is to run:
+Now, in the terminal, all I need to do is to run:

 ```python
 $ npm run create-css
 ```

-This command eliminates the need to runthe CSS build process everytime after changing the code in a HTML file.
+This command eliminates the need to run the CSS build process every time after changing the code in an HTML file.

 ## Sample Flask Project Using Tailwind CSS